MicrosoftDocs/azure-dev-docs/articles/ansible/includes/ansible-clean-up-resources.md

 When no longer needed, delete the resources created in this article.

 1. Save the following code as `cleanup.yml`.
-Replace the `&lt;resource_group>` placeholder with the name of the resource group to be deleted.
+Replace the `<resource_group>` placeholder with the name of the resource group to be deleted.
 All resources within the resource group will be deleted.

     ```yml
     ---